spree/spree/guides/content/api/products.md

 show_deleted
 : **boolean** - `true` to show deleted products, `false` to hide them.
 Default: `false`. **Only available to users with an admin role.**

+ids
+: A comma-separated list of products ids.
+Specifying this parameter will display the respective products.

 page
 : The page number of products to display.